ClickHouse/clickhouse-docs/knowledgebase/check-query-cache-in-use.md

 See this example using [clickhouse client](https://clickhouse.com/docs/en/interfaces/cli) and ClickHouse Cloud service.

 :::note
-At the time of writing this article, query cache is still an experimental feature so you can enable it at any time in Development type of service.
+At the time of writing this article, query cache is still an experimental feature so you can enable it at any time in a ClickHouse Cloud  Development type of service.

 To enable this in production type of service, please contact ClickHouse Support
 :::